mozilla/moz-git-tools/README.markdown

 Usage: `git push-to-try [-t/--tip] PATH_TO_HG_REPO TRYCHOOSER_PARAMS`

-Push the commits `$(git merge-base HEAD master)..HEAD` (i.e. everything in the current branch that's not in master) to try, by way of the given hg repository.
+Push the commits `$(git merge-base HEAD origin/master)..HEAD` (i.e. everything in the current branch that's not upstream) to try, by way of the given hg repository.

 TRYCHOOSER\_PARAMS should be, e.g. `-b do -p all -u all -t none`.

 ## git-qparent

 Outputs the last common revision of the current branch and master.
-(This command is a synonym for `git merge-base HEAD master`.)
+(This command is a synonym for `git merge-base HEAD origin/master`.)

 You might use `git-qparent` when running `git rebase -i`.  `git rebase -i master` will move your commits onto the tip of master, whereas `git rebase -i $(git qparent)` will allow you to edit your commits without moving them.